-The rationale for changing these rules is to create greater consistency in the hearing requirements across medical and adult-use marihuana businesses and for excluded individuals.
+The rationale for changing these rules is to create greater consistency in licensing practices and authority for all marihuana businesses to operate.
 This cannot be done with the rules as currently written.

 8. Describe how the proposed rules protect the health, safety, and welfare of Michigan citizens while promoting a regulatory environment in Michigan that is the least burdensome alternative for those required to comply.